FlorianMehnert/3DConnections/README.md

 - resolved the issue of Workspaces*.dll could not load (linux only) by just deleting them 🙈
 - added context menu (raycast still not working on second monitor)
 ## 11.December
-- using prefabs for nodes and materials now aswell for the highlighting of nodes
+- using prefabs for nodes and materials now as well for the highlighting of nodes
 ## 12.December
 - fix linux installation of roslyn by manually installing the SQLitePCLRaw.bundle_green package form NuGet
 - fixing highlight/dragging interaction with nodes